2002 Sukma Games

 The 2002 Sukma Games, officially known as the 9th Sukma Games, was a Malaysian multi-sport event held in Sabah from 7 to 14 September 2002.
-Perakian gymnast Ng Shu Mun, Kuala Lumpurian athlete Ngew Sin Mei and Negeri Sembilan athlete Petra Nabila Mustafa were announced as Best Sportsman, Best Sportswoman and Most Promising Sportswoman of the event respectively.
+Perakian gymnast Ng Shu Mun, Kuala Lumpurian athlete Ngew Sin Mei and Negeri Sembilan athlete Petra Nabila Mustafa were announced as the Best Sportsman, Best Sportswoman and Most Promising Sportswoman of the event, respectively.

 Development and preparation

-The 9th Sukma Games Organising Committee chaired by Chief Minister of Sabah, Chong Kah Kiat was formed to oversee the staging of the event.
+The 9th Sukma Games Organising Committee chaired by the Chief Minister of Sabah, Chong Kah Kiat, was formed to oversee the staging of the event.

 Venues

 The 9th Sukma Games had 19 venues for the games.

 Marketing

 Logo

 The logo of the 2002 Sukma Games is an athlete in action.
 The circle represents the national integration through sports, the blue line that resembles the Mount Kinabalu represents the skill of the participating athletes, the yellow circle that resembles the sun represents hope and determination of athletes to succeed, while the red S represents the fighting spirit and energy of the athlete, the Sukma Games and Sabah itself and the colours on the logo represents Sabah as the state of Malaysia.